-This married population is then moved on 1 year at a time from 2002 to 2010 by:
+This married population is then moved on one year at a time from 2002 to 2010 by:

 - adding marriages and removing divorces for each year since 2001 according to the year they took place, the age and sex of such people

 - allocating marriages ending due to death across all years of marriage according to the married population distribution (by sex and age)

 This method does not account for migration or marriages abroad since 2001.
 The result is a married population for 2010 by sex, age and year of marriage, which is then converted to duration of marriage.
 Because we know the year a person married, we know how long they have been married.
 This married population is the denominator for the table.

 A multi-decrement life table technique is then used to analyse the proportion of marriages ending in divorce and death.
 This is a table for a hypothetical population living their life in 2010.
 Unlike a standard mortality life table, which is calculated by age, this life table uses different durations of marriage (or anniversaries, see column A in the table).
 There are two ways that a married individual can leave the married population: divorce or death, because the life table assumes no migration.
 The probability of either event happening, columns B and C, is calculated using 2010 divorce and mortality data as the numerator.
 The denominator for this calculation is the 2010 married population.